cambridge-cares/TheWorldAvatar/core/downsampling/README.md

 # Downsampling
 ## Description
-This downsampling library can be used to post-process and downsample Timeseries data.
+This downsampling library is used to post-process and downsample Timeseries data.
 The document outlines when to downsample a dataset, areas of consideration and a user guide on how it works.

 ## When to downsample a dataset
 - To reduce the size of data to prevent memory occupation of databases.
 - To remove duplicated data within a short time interval that takes up space but produces no value.
-Query response time will be longer for larger dataset.
+As query response time will be longer for larger dataset.

 ## Areas of consideration
 1) Downsampled data should be an accurate representation of the inherent nature/characteristics of the original data.